akhilvreddy/Rutgers-ECE491/README.md

 Ignoring $A$ for now, we can just set it equal to 1.

 Here, I am converting all of the lists to python vectors so that we can do operations on them.

+The way to do this in python is the following: